G-Professional/Python-Scripts/README.md

       - Sometimes, when looting if you walk away the script error's out.
       - The GUI is depressing.
       - The current code requires Lootmaster, an external dictionary file, and CUO for the trackingarrow.
 These should all be optional.
+      - The tracking arrow is off in facets other than fel and tram.
+Don't know why.